researchly/researchly-blog/_posts/2020-04-05-Using-Text-Mining-to-analyze-technologies-for-innovation-discovery.md

 Please note that the paper only compares core technologies.
 There are, of course, technological differences between a light sensor and a headlight.
 But those technological differences are not considered 'core'.

 Of course, the company can also reverse the scenario.
-The next section describes the reverse scenario.
+The next section describes the reverse case.

 ## Improve existing products by using a new technology
-In this scenario, the company improves its existing product by applying a different technology.
+In this scenario, the company improves its existing product by using a different technology.

 For instance, the company's 'GPS receiver' does these things: